averagestud/NER_Conll/README.md

 Named Entity Recognition (NER) is a natural language processing task that involves identifying and categorizing named entities (such as names of people, organizations, locations, dates, and more) within a text.
 NER algorithms analyze the context and linguistic features of words in a text to determine whether they represent entities and assign them to predefined categories, like "Person," "Organization," or "Location."
 NER is crucial for information extraction, text analysis, and various applications like chatbots, search engines, and language understanding systems.
-It helps in extracting structured information from unstructured text data.
+It helps in extracting structured information from unstructured text data.<br>
 *Note: Not a single line in the above paragraph was written by me.ChatGPT generated it.
 Who would know NLP techniques better than a model designed to perform those tasks :)

 The first step of any project is the part where the dataset has been loaded and we can see that it containd it in a dict format of train, val and test data and each of which contains 'pos_tags(Part of Speech),